attorneys, now proudly fighting

-Posted in Uncategorized on November 2, 2021
+Posted in Workers' Compensation on November 2, 2021

 If you sustain an on-the-job injury and file a workers’ compensation claim, you should be able to recover full compensation for your medical bills and a significant portion of your lost wages.
 However, what happens if your employer terminates you for filing a work injury claim?